Aryan1411/vishnu/README.md

 # Vishnu — Civil Aviation Pilot Portfolio

 ## Overview
-A lightweight, aesthetic, single-page portfolio website for Vishnu, a professional pilot in civil aviation with more than 4 years of flying experience.
-The site highlights experience, operational proficiency, certifications, and provides quick contact options.
+A single-page, offline-friendly portfolio for Vishnu, a professional civil aviation pilot with 4+ years of flying experience.
+The page features an aesthetic animated sky background with drifting clouds by day, stars and moon by night, and tasteful planes flying across the horizon.
+It is responsive, fast, and accessible, with a built-in light/dark theme toggle.

 Key features:
-- Elegant aviation-themed design (animated clouds by day, stars by night)
+- Animated sky background:
+  - Day: gradient sky, sun, drifting clouds
+  - Night: deep sky gradient, moon, twinkling stars
+  - Subtle planes cruising with contrails in the background
-- Responsive layout that works across desktop and mobile
+- Responsive layout for desktop and mobile
-- Accessible and keyboard-friendly UI
+- Accessible navigation with keyboard and screen-reader-friendly markup
-- Dark/light theme toggle with local preference storage
+- Theme toggle with local preference storage
-- No external dependencies for fast loads and offline-friendly usage
+- No external dependencies; loads quickly and works offline

 ## Setup
-No build tools are required.
+No build tools or external assets are required.

 - Option 1: Double-click index.html to open in any modern browser.
 - Option 2: Serve locally for best results: